julienlebren/Boobook/README.md

 ### home ###

 `home` is generally divided with subfolders for each part of the app, usually once per tab when using a TabScaffold.

+## Something important about the way the source code is built ##

+This source code refers to a lot of personal Flutter packages hosted on my GitHub repository.
+These packages have been created for my personal Flutter projects because I reuse a lot of code accross all my Flutter projects to avoid too much copy and paste across all my projects.
+If you want to understand all the source code of Boobook, you will need to have a look to each package the code refers to:

+- [x] [avatar](https://github.com/julienlebren/flutter_packages/packages/avatar) generates a profile picture with a photo or a fallback with initials
+- [x] [extensions](https://github.com/julienlebren/flutter_packages/packages/extensions) brings some extensions on common classes that I use a lot in all my apps
+- [x] [firestore_service](https://github.com/julienlebren/flutter_packages/packages/firestore_service) is a class that helps to handle data from Firestore
+- [x] [firebase_storage_service](https://github.com/julienlebren/flutter_packages/packages/avatar) is a class that helps to upload or download files from Firebase Storage
+- [x] [layout_builder](https://github.com/julienlebren/flutter_packages/packages/layout_builder) brings all the layout stuff I use in my apps with ready-to-use cross-platform widgets
+- [x] [photo_upload](https://github.com/julienlebren/flutter_packages/packages/photo_upload) is a ready-to-use widget+controller to upload pictures using `firebase_storage_service`
+- [x] [sign_in](https://github.com/julienlebren/flutter_packages/packages/avatar) is a ready-to-use widget+controller to handle authentication with Firebase Auth
+- [x] [purchases](https://github.com/julienlebren/flutter_packages/packages/purchases) bring some help to handle in-app purchases using [RevenueCat](https://revenuecat.com)]

+These packages are hosted on my GitHub repository and not as official packages on [pub.dev](https://pub.dev) because they are built only to fit my personal needs and I regulary make important breaking changes.